jialuechen/torchquant/README.md

 ## 📘 Financial Instruments and Neural Network Mechanisms Analogy

-This table outlines the analogy between financial instruments and neural network components, reflecting how structural and functional characteristics of financial derivatives can inspire the design of differentiable components in TorchQuant.
+This table outlines the analogy between financial instruments and neural network components, reflecting how structural and functional characteristics of financial derivatives can inspire the design of all the pricing components in TorchQuant.

 | Financial Instrument / Attribute       | Core Feature / Description                             | Analogous Neural Network Mechanism                  | Analogy Explanation                                                                 |
 |----------------------------------------|--------------------------------------------------------|-----------------------------------------------------|--------------------------------------------------------------------------------------|